radiocontrolled/cdn-humanitarian-migrants-by-top-countries/readme.md

 This visualisation looks humanitarian migrants who come to Canada by top source countries.
 According to Statistics Canada "source country" refers to a person's place of last residence.

 This work is based on the report <a href="http://www.cic.gc.ca/english/resources/statistics/facts2012/temporary/19.asp">Canada – Total entries of humanitarian population by top source countries</a>.
-This is **version 1** and <a href="http://bl.ocks.org/radiocontrolled/7722907">second in a series</a> on visualising migration.
+This draft chart is in its **first version** and is <a href="http://bl.ocks.org/radiocontrolled/7722907">second in a series</a> on visualising migration.

-See <a href="http://bost.ocks.org/mike/bar/3/">Mike Bostock's</a> bar chart tutorial.
+Technical source:
+<a href="http://bost.ocks.org/mike/bar/">Mike Bostock's</a> "Let’s Make a Bar Chart" series.

 # Roadmap
-- fix how g.chart nudges to the right on second update
-- Make bars sortable
+- Orientation changes and sortable values.

 # Testing